 Core technologiesSiemens strives for technological leadership in fields of technology and innovation that are of overriding importance to the company.
 These core technologies are crucial to the long-term success of Siemens and its customers.
-Experts from the global research department of Corporate Technology (CT) and the various businesses work together here, consolidating the company’s R&D activities.
+Experts from the global research department of Technology (T) and the various businesses work together here, consolidating the company’s R&D activities.

 Additive Manufacturing (AM), or 3D printing, can fundamentally change the development and production of components.
 AM enables internal geometries that are lighter and require fewer materials, or that are more complex for improved component functioning.